-As disclosed in Notes 1 and 5, effective and reflected in 2023 audited financial statements, as the Group through PGEC, consolidated PWEI starting May 2023 as the Group gained control over the relevant activities of PWEI.
+As disclosed in Notes 1 and 5, the Group, through PGEC, consolidated PWEI starting May 2023 as the Group gained control over the relevant activities of PWEI.

 In the process of consolidating PWEI, the net assets recognized in the 2023 consolidated financial statements were based on a provisional assessment of their fair value (please refer to Note 13 of the audited consolidated financial statements).
 A purchase price allocation study was conducted to evaluate the fair value of PWEI's net assets and set-up the identifiable intangible assets.
 Any excess amount of the fair value of the net assets and identifiable intangible assets over the PERC's acquisition cost from EEIPC and the carrying amount of PGEC's investment in PetroWind was recognized as Goodwill.